webappvicio/atmail860onAWS/README.md

 ![](snapshot_2AtMailSecurityGroup.png)

+Be sure to save the Key server pem certificate: *key_server.pem*

 ## 3. Associate Elastic IP, request Reverse PTR

 Alocate a new Elastic IP address and associate with EC2 Instance.
 Verify that the IP is a 'clean' IP, and it's not already in a blacklist.